Last Updated on April 21, 2023

 If your dog likes to dig, frequently puts his nose where it doesn’t belong, or eats canned food, you may want to veer away from leaving long sections of hair on your dog’s face.

-Instead, opt for a clean face where your Schnauzer is stripped of his beard and eyebrows and looks smart and clean.
-This style works well with the kennel cut or summer cut.
+Instead, opt for a clean face where your dog is stripped of his beard and eyebrows and looks smart and clean.
+This style works well with the kennel or summer cut.

 Schnauzers need grooming more frequently than many other breeds.
 You can bank on taking these dogs to the parlor every four to six weeks.